QuantumMeme/Aeggonia/Sessions/Oneshots/Taxing Tabaxi.md

 	- Attached to the cart is a long, copper rod with a what looks to be a thick buckler attached to the top.
 It was hollowed, comprised of two layers rattling atop one another.
 It hums with magic as a dome is cast around the entire party-- a 20-foot radius.
 	- **EFFECTS**: Resistance against fire damage.
 - **Flares**
 	- Call for reinforcements.
 This _will_ cost you your deposit, netting you a loss of 1000 gold in order to pay the new fighters that will try to arrive in time.
+Emphasis on _try_.
+- 500 Gold

 ### NPCs